esarks/SkylerThomas2/00_introduction-secular.md

 ## My Story of Burnout

-Want to know what it looked like for me?

 Everything looked right from the outside.
 Working harder.
 Mentoring people at work.
 Involvement in community.
 Being a good family man.
-People looked to us as examples of service and commitment.
+People looked to me as an example of service and commitment.

 But underneath?
 Relationships fracturing in ways I couldn't control or understand.